 Images produced by the bisecting angle method are in true linear relationship.
-However, this technique does not follow several of the principles of accurate image projection and also requires accurate visualization of the bisected angle in order to accomplish it properly.
+However, this technique does not follow several of the principles of accurate image projection and also requires correct visualization of the bisected angle in order to accomplish it properly.
 Bisecting angle images are not anatomically accurate and are prone to shape distortion.
-However, the bisecting angle provides an alternative technique when parallel placement cannot be achieved or occlusal techniques are employed.
+However, the bisecting angle provides an alternative technique when parallel placement cannot be achieved, or occlusal radiographic techniques are employed.

-Occlusal techniques may need to be utilized when the arch is too narrow to permit placement of the receptor behind the structures of interest or when anatomical obstacles like tori fill the palate or floor of the mouth.
+Occlusal radiographic techniques may need to be utilized when either arch is too narrow to permit placement of the receptor behind the structures of interest or when anatomical obstacles like tori fill the palate or floor of the mouth.